-Pinturault takes big 1st run lead in World Cup giant slalom
+Pinturault edges Hirscher to win World Cup giant slalom duel

 - KOMO cuts positions in newsroom

+The two men who have won every major gold medal in GS since 2009 skipped Saturday’s race.

-Olympic champion Ted Ligety of the United States is skipping a race he won in 2013 to nurse back pains.
+Ted Ligety of the United States, the 2014 Olympic champion, a three-time world champion and Adelboden winner in 2013, is nursing back pains.

-The 2010 Olympic gold medalist in GS, Carlo Janka, also missed the race to focus on bigger events ahead, leaving teammates to endure another tricky day in GS one month before Switzerland hosts the world championships at St. Moritz.
+The 2010 Olympic gold medalist and 2009 world champion, Carlo Janka, chose to focus on upcoming downhill races and his home world championships.
+That left Switzerland to endure another tricky day in GS nearly six years after its last podium placing, when Janka won at Kranjska Gora.

-Switzerland has failed to put a men’s skier on the podium in a World Cup GS for nearly six years since Janka won at Kranjska Gora, Slovenia.

-The home team’s best hopes Saturday, Justin Murisier and Gino Caveziel, both skied out in sight of a noisy finish-area crowd on the steep final section.
-Only one Swiss racer placed in the top 30 to qualify for a second run.
-Unheralded Manuel Pleisch was 26th fastest, trailing 3.37 behind Pinturault.
+The home team’s best hopes Saturday, Justin Murisier and Gino Caveziel, both skied out of the first run in sight of a big finish-area crowd on the steep final section.

-Fifty years ago, Adelboden staged the first giant slalom in the debut World Cup season.

-That race was won by French great Jean-Claude Killy, and winners here since on the snow-covered cow pastures include Ingemar Stenmark of Sweden, Alberto Tomba of Italy and Hermann Maier of Austria.
+Switzerland’s only finisher was 23rd-placed Manuel Pleisch, more than four seconds behind Pinturault and Hirscher in a class of their own.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.